megasanjay/technical_exercise/README.md

 ## Wrote new app to release-builds\technical-exercise-win32-x64
 ```

-You should be able to now move the generated folder to anywhere on your file system and run it.
-It does generate a large file (around 240MB in my case) but 7zip was able to bring it to about 70MB
+You should be able to now move the generated folder to anywhere on your file system and run it. electron-packager does generate a large file (around 240MB in my case) but 7zip was able to bring it to about 70MB.

 ## Packaged App